image

 Historically, authentication and access have been managed entirely by SQL Server, but Azure has enabled integrated password and multi-factor authentication courtesy of Azure Active Directory, along with built-in SQL DB roles.

-This course looks at various ways to integrate Azure SQL with Azure Active Directory and how to best manage user privileges once logged into the database.
+This lesson looks at various ways to integrate Azure SQL with Azure Active Directory and how to best manage user privileges once logged into the database.

-If you have any feedback relating to this course, please contact us at support@cloudacademy.com.
+If you have any feedback relating to this lesson, please contact us at support@cloudacademy.com.

 Learning Objectives